folio-org/folio-ansible/README.md

 ### Deploy host requirement

+The deploy host is used to run the Ansible playbooks.

 * Linux or MacOSX
 * Ansible installed
 * ssh configured to access the server - preferred using ssh-keys